g0xA52A2A/zenchrome.vim/README.md

 Whilst the resulting colorscheme is minimal the implementation is not.

 The irony of this is not lost on the author.

-There are a handful of script local functions to deal with various tasks but all you need to know is to define `g:Colorscheme` as a nested dictionary should you want your own colors.